livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 - [Writing and word usage](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch004), noting the advice to use direct, declarative sentences, often in active voice
 - [Editorial style](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch010)
 - [Grammar, spelling, and punctuation](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch009)
 - References: in the BibTeX file, enter journals with their standard abbreviations (per [CASSI](http://cassi.cas.org/search.jsp)) and titles in Title Case.
 As with the main text, check that any special characters are rendered correctly in the final PDF.

 We also find Plaxco's [The Art of Writing Science](http://dx.doi.org/10.1002/pro.514) to be a particularly helpful concise summary of our desired style.

+### References
+Any and all available works can be cited in the reference list.
+Acceptable sources include:

+ - Published or accepted manuscripts
+ - Manuscripts on preprint servers
+ - Websites (include the date of access)

+Do not cite the following sources in the reference list:

+- Unavailable and unpublished work, including manuscripts that have been submitted but not yet accepted (e.g., "unpublished work," "data not shown").
+Instead, include those data as supplementary material or deposit the data in a publicly available database.
+- Personal communications

+### Article length
 Articles can have any length; however, you should be as concise as possible.

+### Footnotes
+Footnotes are not permitted.
+If your manuscript contains footnotes, move the information into the main text or the reference list, depending on the content.

+### Language

+Articles must be submitted in English.

+### Abbreviations

+Keep abbreviations to a minimum.
+Define abbreviations upon first appearance in the text.
+Do not use non-standard abbreviations unless they appear at least three times in the text.

 ### Article layout